 If it wasn’t for the solidbody electric guitar we’d probably all be playing banjos right now.
 Yeah, just let that sink in for a minute.

-Yes, the world was a pretty uncool place in the early 1950s.
+The world was a pretty uncool place in the early 1950s.
 Trad-jazz and cardigans were the order of the day.
 Then, stuff happened.
 Stuff like Elvis Presley, hot rods, Marilyn Monroe.

 In 1950, Leo Fender released the single-pickup Esquire.
 The Broadcaster, the twin-pickup guitar later renamed the Telecaster came next.
-In 1952, Gibson unveiled its response, the Les Paul, inspired by the hit maker and inventor of the same name.
+In 1952, Gibson unveiled its response, the Gibson Les Paul, inspired by the hit maker and inventor of the same name.
 The Gretsch Duo Jet landed in '53.
 The Fender Stratocaster a year later.

 By the end of the '50s Gibson had invented various Les Paul models (Standard, Custom, Junior, Special) plus the ES-335, the Flying V and the Explorer.
 In 1961, it would reveal the coolest electric guitar of all time, the SG – even if it was called the Les Paul until 1963.

 Solidbody guitars are tough, easy to transport and comfortable to play.
 You can tailor their sounds to your heart's content with effects.
 Even if you're not cool, a great-looking guitar can sort that out for you.

 You have access to an incredible array of solidbody types of guitars.
 Your mission is to try as many as you can.
 That's how you find out whether you like a fat, thin or medium neck; the sound of single coils or humbuckers; even if you prefer a light or heavy body weight.